mgenware/qing-dialog-component/README.md

 ### CSS variables

-- `--max-width` maximum width of the dialog, defaults to `100%` on small screens, `80%` on large screens.
+- `--dialog-max-width` maximum width of the dialog, defaults to `100%` on small screens, `80%` on large screens.
 - `--dialog-padding` padding of the dialog.
 - `--dialog-header-padding`, `--dialog-content-padding`, `--dialog-footer-padding` padding of different parts of the dialog.
-- `--buttons-display` CSS `display` value of the dialog buttons container `div`, defaults to `flex`.
+- `--dialog-buttons-display` CSS `display` value of the dialog buttons container `div`, defaults to `flex`.
-- `--buttons-justify-content` alignment of the dialog buttons:
+- `--dialog-buttons-justify-content` alignment of the dialog buttons:
   - `flex-end` the default value, aligned to the right.
   - `flex-start` aligned to the left.
   - `center` centered.
+- `--dialog-icon-margin` margin of the dialog icon.
+- Icon colors:
+  - `--dialog-icon-error`, `--dialog-icon-warning`, `--dialog-icon-success`.

 ### Autofocus